This post contains:

 - 4. Fill in the required information like name, partition scheme, and format.

 - 5. Click Erase to confirm this operation.
 And then you can go back to macOS Utilities (older version will be Mac OS X Utilities).

 - 6. In macOS Utilities, choose Reinstall macOS and continue.

 Then, things would be intuitive if you follow the on-screen instructions.
-After macOS reinstallation, you can restart the Mac and check if the Mac grey screen issue is missing.
+After macOS reinstallation, you can restart the Mac and check if the Mac grey or white screen issue is missing.